openshift-cloud-functions/demos/knative-kubecon/README.md

 ## 1. The Build component

 The Build component in Knative is not so much a utility to build images themselves.
-It rather provides primitives, to be able to string together the tools you want to do your image build.
-In a sense, it's an abstraction layer above all the tools out there to build an image.
+Rather, it provides primitives, that enable you to string together the tools you want to do your image build.
+In a sense, it's an abstraction layer above all the tools out, there to build an image.
 In our case, the most prominent example is OpenShift's own build capability, so this will show you, how we can implement a Knative Build by the means of an OpenShift Build.

 Knative provides a mechanism called **BuildTemplates**, where you define a blueprint for a build, which contains the